Shh! 5 Secret Places in Yellowstone for an Intimate Experience

 As part of what’s been dubbed the Serengeti of North America, both valleys are nirvana for wildlife watchers.
 But with its non-central location in the park’s northeastern corner, the Lamar Valley sees less human traffic.
 Bison, elk, pronghorn, and other large mammals abound, however.
 Lamar is also Ground Zero for avid wolf watchers, who flock here to spot the elusive creatures that were re-introduced into Yellowstone in 1995.

 The Grand Canyon of Yellowstone may be well known as the most spectacular sight in Yellowstone.
 But the Mount Washburn Trail, among the park’s most popular day hikes, offers a less-populated way to see it.
 The views on the trek up include stunning vistas of the popular Grand Canyon of Yellowstone.
 Vistas from its 10,243-foot summit stretch 20 to 50 miles.
 Two paths ascend the mountain: One starts at the Dunraven Pass Trailhead (6.2 miles round trip) and the other, at the Chittenden Road parking area (5 miles round trip).
 Watch for bighorn sheep along the way.

-Note: the roads to Mount Washburn (from Tower-Roosevelt and from Canyon Junction) are closed for 2020.
+Note: the road to Mount Washburn (from Tower-Roosevelt and from Canyon Junction) are closed for 2021.

 Grand Prismatic Spring Boardwalk Alternative: Fairy Falls Trail

 With its shimmering deep blue and orange hues, Grand Prismatic Spring is a top Yellowstone draw.
 And foot traffic on its expansive boardwalk reflects that popularity.
 For a more serene experience seek out the Fairy Falls Trail.
 There’s a small parking area near the trailhead and a half-mile trek leads to a viewing platform offering aerial views of the spring and the Midway Geyser Basin.